 Fundamentals: The Yen puked out Friday in the face of a strengthening Dollar and higher rates following better U.S job growth.
 Further pressure ensued today after a dismal read on Machinery Orders last night.
 BoJ Kuroda added that the bank will act as necessary to keep inflation trending to their 2% target.
 Despite weaker equity markets today, the Yen traded lower throughout the session.

-Technicals: Price action still has yet to close out above major three-star resistance at ...
-Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.
+Technicals: Price action in the Yen is trading into two close pockets of strong support.
+The first comes in at ....
+Please sign up for a Free Trial at Blue Line Future to view our entire technical outlook and actionable bias and levels.

-Technicals: Major three-star support at ....
-Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.
+Technicals: The near-term range is defined.
+Major three-star resistance aligns ...
+Please sign up for a Free Trial at Blue Line Future to view our entire technical outlook and actionable bias and levels.